getredash/website/src/pages/kb/data-sources/querying-urls.md

 * `data` - a dictionary of values to use as request body
 * `json` - same as `data` except that it's being converted to JSON

-# URL
+# URL Data Source Type

+{% callout warning %}
+The `URL` data source type is deprecated since Redash v8.
+You can still use existing data sources created with this type, but you can't create new ones.
+We recommend migrating to the JSON data source type.
+{% endcallout %}

-The `URL` data source expects your endpoints to return tabular data in [JSON format].
+The `URL` data source expects your endpoints to return JSON with a special data structure (see below).

 ## Usage